 - Compound: A blockchain-based borrowing and lending dapp that enables crypto holders to earn interest on their assets.
 Interest rates are dynamically calculated based on real-time supply and demand.

 Of course, DeFi involves risk factors that investors should consider before committing their assets.
-Any lending activity involves the risk of default by a borrower that fails to repay their loan, while all crypto assets have greater volatility than conventional fixed income assets.
+Any lending activity involves the risk of default by a borrower that fails to repay their loan, while all crypto assets have greater volatility than conventional fixed-income assets.
 You could also be hit with unexpected tax liability via token distributions.

-The tax treatment of decentralized finance income depends on type of activity and the underlying platform.
+The tax treatment of decentralized finance income depends on the type of activity and the underlying platform.
 Since capital gains tax rates can be significantly lower than ordinary income tax rates, investors should carefully consider the tax implications of a DeFi platform before committing capital to any given opportunity.

 Let’s take a look at two possibilities for DeFi lending: